 Grants for Diversity, Equity, Inclusion, and Belonging

-Grants are available to students, faculty, staff, and administrators for events, speakers, and programs addressing issues of diversity, equity, inclusion, and belonging and community at Yale.
+Grants are available to students and faculty for events, speakers, and programs addressing issues of diversity, equity, inclusion, and belonging and community at Yale.
 Learn more about the grants.

 Yale Center for the Study of Race, Indigeneity, and Transnational Migration

 The Yale Center for the Study of Race, Indigeneity, and Transnational Migration (RITM) is an interdisciplinary center that supports research and teaching at Yale and beyond.
-Visit RITM website
+Visit the RITM website.

 Poynter Fellowship in Journalism